b3h47pte/libsift/cpp/README.md

-# C++ libsift
+# C++ libsift {#mainpage}

 ## Requirements

 - C++11 compatible compiler (GCC 4.8.4+, Clang 3.3+, MSVC2015+).
+- OpenImageIO
+- Boost (for binaries and test).

+Travis CI is used to automatically build on Linux and Mac OSX.
+I assume Windows can work with little to no modifications.

 ## Compilation and Installation

-Compilation and installation is trivial.
+Compilation and installation is done using CMake.

 ```
     mkdir build